 The rules regarding distribution of informative documents in the proposed Rules of Procedure are a little different from those for previous meetings (Rule 28).
-In particular, no approval is now required for the distribution of such documents from any participant.
+Participants do not need approval for the distribution of such documents, although they should clearly identify the delegation or organization presenting them.